HORKimhab/learning-linux/linux-basic-for-hacker/chapter8/README.md

 - `echo "What is your favorite programming language?" read language`

-### `Black, White and Gray Hacker`
+### Black, White and Gray Hacker

-Black hat hackers are those with malicious intentions, such as stealing credit card numbers or defacing websites.
+- Black hat hackers are those with malicious intentions, such as stealing credit card numbers or defacing websites.

-White hat hackers are those with good intentions, such as helping software developers or system administrators make their systems more secure.
+- White hat hackers are those with good intentions, such as helping software developers or system administrators make their systems more secure.

-Gray hat hackers are those who tend to move between these two extremes.
+- Gray hat hackers are those who tend to move between these two extremes.

+### Nmap command

 - `nmap <type of scan><target IP><optionally, target port>`